cervesus/xamarin-docs.de-de/docs/ios/troubleshooting/mtouch-errors.md

 <a name="MT5101" />

-### <a name="mt5101-missing--compiler-please-install-xcode-command-line-tools-component"></a>MT5101: Der ' * '-Compiler fehlt.
+### <a name="mt5101-missing--compiler-please-install-xcode-command-line-tools-component"></a>MT5101: fehlender "*"-Compiler.
 Installieren Sie die Xcode-Komponente "Befehlszeilen Tools".

 <a name="MT5102" />